LorkScorguar/automation/README.md

 This is needed to avoid having AWS access key walking in the wild

 # HP
-Some scripts to play around HP Server Automation and HP Operations Orchestration
+Some scripts to play around HPE Server Automation (SA) and HPE Operations Orchestration (OO) Those scripts were tested on HPE SA 10.0x and HPE OO 10.2x and 10.5x

 ## Spin
 The Spin is a low level API to manipulate objects, usefull to debug or solve conflicts in HPSA